A solution to Newton's least resistance problem is uniquely defined by its singular set: Introduction

 Later on in the text we will use the following notation.
-Let $G$ be a Borel subset of epi$(u)$ and pr$_x(G)$ be its orthogonal projection on the $x$-plane; then by definition
+Let $G$ be a Borel subset of graph$(u)$ and pr$_x(G)$ be its orthogonal projection on the $x$-plane; then by definition